jerickjoe111/launch-school/JS230/03_XHR_requests.md

 ### XHR object events

 The life cycle of an XHR object is comprised by different stages: initializing the request, sending the request, waiting for the response, and, hopefully, receiving the response.
-These beginning and the end of this cycle is marked by the following events associated with the XHR object:
+The beginning and the end of this cycle is marked by the following events associated with the XHR object:

 - `loadstart`: This event is fired when the request is sent to the server.
 - `loadend`: This is the last event fired, when all other events have fired.